rivasjm/imx6q-sl-tools/target-utils/disable_l1_coherency/README.md

 **IMPORTANT**

 Installing this module freezes the board, requiring a reboot.
-Coherency should be disabled at board boot time, inside the kernel.
+Coherency should be disabled at board boot time, inside the kernel (maybe in arch/arm/mach-imx/mach-imx6q.c).
 I keep this module here for documentation purposes.

 # Process